Nova Curriculum

 Authentic:

 At Nova we believe learning experiences should be relevant to the lives of our learners.
 Authentic visitors and experts help children see the purpose of their learning and how they can make a difference to the wider world.
-We have recently started using ‘States of Being’ characters to help children reflect on what they have experienced in lessons, what learning behaviours they have shown and to gain greater understanding of the disciplinary knowledge across different subjects.
-You can find out more about our States of Being here: States of Being – Nova Primary School
+We use Curriculum Characters to help children reflect on what they have experienced in lessons, what learning behaviours they have shown and to gain greater understanding of the disciplinary knowledge across different subjects.

 Rigorous: